shipp02/shipp02.github.io/_posts/2023-05-19-LAUNCH_POST.markdown

 # published: false
 ---

+# PTR's first flight

-After 6 years of hardwork from the UCI Rocket Project team and a year of my own involvement in the project, we launched PTR our Prelimiary Test Rocket.
-This was quite the milestone since it is UCI's first liquid fuel bi-propellant rocket.
-We got to a maximum altitude of 9300ft.
-After our successful hotfire of the rocket engine in flight configuration in January 2023, we pulled the system together in just 3 months.
+After six years of dedicated effort from the UCI Rocket Project team, we launched PTR, our Preliminary Test Rocket.
+PTR is UCI's first liquid-fuel bi-propellant rocket and huge milestone for our project.
+We conducted a successful hotfire of the rocket engine in January 2022.
+In 3 months, we integrated our systems and launched the rocket.
+It reached an altitude of 9,300 ft.

+# My role in the avionics.

-The Avionics Systems on this rocket were the Engine Controller, the Avionics Flight System and a transmitter module for live telemetry.
-These were developed by us in-house.
-The parachutes deployment system was a commercial EasyMiniv3 system from Altus Metrum.
+We developed the Engine Control Unit (ECU), and the Avionics Flight System (AFS).
+The AFS included a radio system for live telemetry.
+An EasyMiniv3 system from Altus Metrum was used to deploy the parachutes.

-My primary role was the developmet of the software for the control of the engine.
-This included the grafana data analysis system that I deployed.
-We also has a P&ID control diagram to help visualize the status of the rocket.
-I also developed the software for the Engine Control Unit (ECU) which involved embedded programming on a teensy4.1 board.
-The ECU accepted commands over a IP based network which made it very convinient during development.
-I also helped make the builds of the software more robust through the use of platformio which helped people collborate with each other. s
+I have involved myself with PTR for the last year.
+I developed the software for the ECU and a data visualization system using Grafana.
+We had a live P&ID diagram and various gauges and line charts to help visualize the status of the rocket.
+The ECU is an embedded system using a Teensy 4.1 MCU.
+The ECU has a Ethernet interface and accepts commands over UDP.
+PlatformIO made it easy to version control and share the embedded software.

+I optimized the networking system to reduce the latency by 3x earlier in the year and alleviated a major concern.
+I analyzed the round trip times for various combinations of commands with WireShark.
+The solution was to reduce the number of Round Trips for system updates to allow faster control.
+This fix also enabled commands to be batched.

+I participated in cold flow testing.
+It was the first time my software touched the hands of real users.
+This taught me lessons in stability and software evolution.
+Cold flow testing involved filling our tanks with liquid nitrogen (LN2).
+We then pressurized the system and let the gases exit from the injector.
+This simulates the stresses experienced by the system during hot fires.

+The cold flows led to a lot of late nights due to issues caused by both avionics and propulsion.
+These debugging sessions were a bit tense as all other members waited for you to figure out why the system had fallen over.
+They also conveyed the level of testing required before deploying embedded systems on both the software and hardware side.

+The procedure documents we used are also a source of learning.
+I seldom had such well-documented instructions.
+These helped avoid mistakes in both the order of steps and in forgetting steps.

+A last-minute swap of our GSE also improved reliability.
+We had been frustrated by LabView over the year.
+Critical errors during late rounds of testing drove me to develop some software for our ECU's that enabled them to function as a stop-gap GSE.
+We found the perils of manually setting the MAC address during a cold flow.
+We connected both ECU and GSE to the same network which had the same MAC address.
+This led to a hours of debugging frenzy solved by a single observation.
+This experience taught me that understanding the entire system is crucial when developing embedded systems.

+During all this time, the team demonstrated a lot of humility and sympathy for each other.
+The cold flows never ended in arguments or people blaming each other for faster their time.
+This made the whole experience delightful.
+# Thank you, team.

-With that technical stuff out of the way, let me express my gratitude to our leads and management for their efforts to the project.
-I would like to acknowledge our chief engineer in particular for driving me to grow as an engineer and a diplomatic team member.
-I am aware of several shortcomings in the way I approach my work.
-He gave me a reality check and set me on the path to progress because I had put off working on issues.
-This has benefited me in a few personal projects and allowed me to push through obstacles that might have otherwise caused me to quit.
+I am grateful to our leads and management for their efforts in making the project successful.
+Specifically, Nitish Chennoju (Chief Engineer) for helping me grow as an engineer and an effective team member.
+He made me aware of shortcomings in my approach to engineering.
+This reality check set me on a path to progress.
+This has benefited me in several personal projects.
+It has helped me overcome obstacles that might have made me quit.

 ![Full Team Photo](/assets/img/projects/LaunchTeamPicFinal.jpg)

-Thank you, to the entire team of UCIRP Liquids for your hardwork and support!
+Thank you, to the entire team of UCIRP Liquids for your awesome attitude and immense support!

 #REAPER